Klasse-Digitale-Grafik/tutorials/GoLive.md

 ```
 Once you go https, make sure that all your assets are also referenced via https.
 Browsers won’t allow the use of different protocols within one website.

+In case you don’t have access to a SSL certificate, check if you can create a free [Let’s encrypt](https://letsencrypt.org) certificate.
+If not, redirect `https` to `http`.

 ### Browsers and devices
 Visit your website with different browsers on different devices.
 The minimum you will have to do is:
 - Chrome on desktop
 - Safari on iOS

 But Firefox and Safari on desktop are also widely used.
 Also ask a friend or college to visit the website from their devices.
 Many desktop browsers can simulate how your website woul look on mobile.
 That’s really helpful, but on a real phone it’s still always different.

 ### Validate your code
 - [HTML markup validator](https://validator.w3.org)